 Your uterus is now above your pelvic bone that makes it easy for your medical provider to feel it during an external examination.
 If you lie down flat on your back, you might even be able to feel it yourself by pressing gently just above your pelvis bone.

 If you are now less nauseted and tired, consider starting to exercise.
-An excellent prenatal yoga DVD is "Prenatal Yoga" With Shiva Rea.
+An excellent prenatal yoga DVD is “Prenatal Yoga” With Shiva Rea.
 You can read about the benefits of pregnancy yoga and good yoga positions during each trimester here.

 Constipation is a common discomfort with women during this early time in pregnancy; sometimes it can be due to the prenatal vitamins that you are taking, while others find it is caused by the change in hormones that are slowing up digestion.